 Who is in charge at the pool?
 How is the pool run?

 The business and property of Prince George’s Swimming Pool is managed by a Board of Directors, which is elected by the membership and consists of no less than seven (7) members.
 Members of the Board are elected to two-year terms.
 There are four officers: a President, Vice-President, Treasurer, and a Secretary.
 Member meetings for all members take place on the second weekend and second-to-last weekend of every season.
 For a complete listing of Board Members, please refer to the Board of Directors page.

-The Board's primary way of communicating is through emails sent from our membership management system.
+The Board’s primary way of communicating is through emails sent from our membership management system via Mailchimp.
 The Board requests that at least one person from each membership is on it and reads these emails.
-To see if you are on it, please login to your account and ensure that your member record includes your email address.
-If you are not receiving emails from this list, please contact the PG Pool membership secretary.
+Please email firstname.lastname@example.org if you’re not sure if you’re on this list.

 Our Twitter feed is very useful for those who like immediate information about unscheduled pool closings (and re-openings).